Article mis à jour le / Post updated on 29 April 2022.

 One of my favourite museums in Manitoba is the Dinosaur Museum in Morden -its official name being the Canadian Fossil Discovery Centre.

+This museum will teach you a bunch of cool facts you did not know about fossils in Canada and dinosaurs in Manitoba.
 Without necessarily being a fan of Jurassic Park or paleontology, it’s always interesting to learn more about the geology and geography of the place where you live.
 Manitoba hasn’t always been a flat prairie!
+And it had dinosaurs!

 3 things I learned while visiting the Canadian Fossil Discovery Center

 1 – Manitoba used to be a giant lake